SquareSR/alternative-red-routes/Race-Route/README.md

 - Geodude: Swap to Squirtle, then spam Bubble
 	- Say yes, swap back to Nido
 - Onix: Swap to Squirtle, then spam Bubble
-	- If Bide: TW x2
+	- Turn 1 Bide --> TW x2
-    - If bad Special + you Bubbled once into Bide, either yolo or swap to bird to sac if you have one.
+    - If bad Special + Bubble x1 into Turn 2 Bide, then either swap to bird to sac if you have one (otherwise just yolo).
-    - If bad Special + 2 Screeches, you can swap to bird if Onix still has a turn.
+    - If bad Special + 2 Screech hits, you can swap to + sac bird if Onix still has a turn.

 Options: Battle Style to Set before leaving Brock's gym